 Set up a Zoom call with family and friends, post on social media to reach even more people, or create a little celebration with the people with whom you’re quarantined.
 When the time comes, these events can be celebrated accordingly.
 But for now, celebrate safely!

-One of the most important things to remember while dealing with loss, no matter what it is you’re grieving, is that your feelings are valid.
+One of the most important things to remember while dealing with loss, no matter what it is you’re dealing with grief, is that your feelings are valid.
 This situation is not normal, and there is no “right” way to react.

 Remember to take care of yourself, both physically and mentally.

-Online therapy is also an easy and convenient way to connect with a professional from the comfort of your own home.
-Especially if your coping methods haven’t been working, there is never any shame in asking for help.
-At Synergy eTherapy, our specialty is online counseling, both before and during the Coronavirus.
+Dealing with grief is hard.
+And, we encourage you to consider online grief counseling as a way of dealing with grief.
+It is a convenient way to connect with a professional online therapist from the comfort of your own home.
+Especially, if the coping methods you have tried haven’t been working.
+Remember, there is never any shame in asking for help.
+At Synergy eTherapy, our specialty is online counseling, both before and during COVID-19.
 We are here to help!
 During such unprecedented times, treat yourself and others with kindness.
 We are all in this together.